 It is however possible to lose your indefinite leave to remain status.
-So if you are planning to leave the UK, especially for a period of more than two year, it is recommended you seek advice on whether this will impact your indefinite leave to remain status.
+So if you are planning to leave the UK, especially for a period of more than two years, we recommend you seek advice on whether this will impact your indefinite leave to remain status.

 Once you have obtained indefinite leave to remain you may wish to consider applying for naturalisation as a British citizen, the first step to obtaining a British passport.
 There are strict requirements which have to be met, particularly in relation to aspects such as good character (including past convictions) and residency requirements.
 The team has a wealth of experience in advising individuals in relation to submitting these applications and maximising the chance that the application will be successful.